Abstract

 Fig. 2System diagram

-The rotor system without dynamic vibration absorber is dispersed into q nodes and q-1 flexible shaft section elements by finite element method.
+The rotor system without dynamic vibration absorber is dispersed into nodes and flexible shaft section elements by finite element method.
 The shaft section element, as showed in Fig. 3, takes the Euler Bernoulli beam model.

 Fig. 3Euler Bernoulli beam model